Traditional Bay Miwok Environment

 By Beverly Lane

 Bay Miwok homelands in the 1700s included Mt.
-Diablo and the surrounding valleys and hills, an area which modern residents know well.
-But the vegetation, waterways and animal life were very different in the old days.
+Diablo and the surrounding valleys and hills, an area now developed as modern cities.
+But the vegetation, waterways, paths and animal life before the European invasion were very different from what people know today.

 Spanish and American writers described California’s native environment in diaries, letters and histories.
 Traditional Bay Miwok lands in central and eastern Contra Costa County covered several ecological zones, from the river and delta to the mountains.
 A lavish array of riparian trees and shrubs, including bigleaf maple, box elder, willows, bay laurel (pepperwood), cottonwood, sedge and black walnut trees, grew near the water.
 Oak and foothill woodlands included oaks (of several varieties), buckeye, and grey pines.
 Chaparral appeared on the sunny, south and west-facing slopes.
 Perennial, native bunchgrasses once dominated the meadowlands, leaving the landscape green for long periods of time.
 Bulbs such as brodiaea and soaproot and various seed plants (clarkia, red maids, buttercups, chia) covered the landscape.

 According to botanist Glenn Keator

 Hundreds of different kinds of annual, perennial, and bulb-bearing wildflowers occur between bunchgrasses, providing a magic carpet of ever-changing color from March through early June. (p.
 13)